Snowfork/snowbridge/core/packages/test/README.md

 ### Configure testnet

-Environment variables required are all with decent default value so normally no need to config anything but can also be overridden with an `.envrc` file, using [.envrc-example](.envrc-example) as a template.
+All required environment variables have reasonable defaults so normally there is no need to configure them.
+If necessary, you can override them with an `.envrc` file, using [.envrc-example](.envrc-example) as a template.

-e.g: if polkadot binary already built and exist in your local host, override the `POLKADOT_BIN` variable to the location of the binary
+e.g: if a `polkadot` binary already built and exist in your local host, override the `POLKADOT_BIN` variable in `.envrc` to the location of the binary:

 ```
 POLKADOT_BIN=/home/sally/code/polkadot/target/release/polkadot